 After Walt’s passing, the Disney team took tons of pictures, of every detail, in his office.
 Everything was carefully packed up and stored for many years while that office was used for different Disney executives.
 Finally, someone had the idea to restore Walt’s office, and allow certain people to tour it.
 The Disney Archivists did an incredible job at preserving history.
 Every trinket, Oscar, book and memento were carefully placed where Walt last left them.

-The original office was just one room, but in time, Walt decided to expand to an office suite comprised of 3 rooms, plus a room for his receptionist.
+Walt Disney’s office was originally just one room, but in time, Walt decided to expand to an office suite comprised of 3 rooms, plus a room for his receptionist, they’re all with their original complements.
 If walls could talk, right?
 The first room is where Walt’s receptionist would take phone calls and greet guests there to meet with Mr. Disney.
 I love the simplicity of this room.

 The next room is where Walt would take care of business and have musicians play for him.
 I absolutely love that he had a piano in his office.

 There was also an extensive book collection and so many Disney trinkets from over the years.
 It’s apparent that Walt liked to be surrounded by all he created and dreamt of.